Youth Rally In Charlestown, Nevis

 In addressing the HIV/AIDS pandemic the Youth Minister advised the youths to keep the single most important issue of abstinence on their agenda, as the safest method to ensure that they did not contract the disease.
 He further told them not to subscribe to the belief that abstinence did not work.

 Mr. Daniel also requested for them to make healthy choices with regards to their health and made reference to the Dental Unit and the Statistical Unit in the Ministry of Health, which revealed that young people were eating an excessive amount of confectionery, which resulted in the increase of tooth decay among children.
-They were instructed to reduce their sweet consumption, which would minimised the problem.
+They were instructed to reduce their sweet consumption, which would minimized the problem.

 The Youth Minister also referred to the financial burden on government, which was attributed to violence and anti-social behaviors prevalent among young people.

 “I must share with you the cost to us [NIA] the issue of violence and anti social behaviour.
 Every time somebody is shot in Nevis and we care for them for one week before we remove the bullet, it cost us [NIA] somewhere in the region of $17 – $20,000 dollars for each week that person spends in the hospital.
 While you go to school or interact in the community bear in mind the cost of violence,” he said.

 He recognised the newly formed HOPE Nevis youth organisation, for their assertiveness in the community and hoped for a peer group to be involved in every parish on the island, where positive young people would counsel their peers.

 He commended the efforts of the Youth Division for making Youth Month a success and also admonished the young men and women to prescribe to good values despite their challenges.
 The other major activity held in observance of Youth Month was the Division’s Easter Camp, which attracted 105 campers.